thepante/alfs-firefox/README.md

 **It may contain bugs**

 Please report issues.
-Need to fix:
+Here's my list of pending:
 - [X] Shortcut to open it.
-Done
 - [X] Preferences to adjust keyboard shortcut.
-Done
 - [ ] Minor graphical issue when a extension doesn't cover all its background.
+- [ ] On classic mode: if selected left side, ATM doesn't show bottom tooltip that shows urls loading/target